jtsitron/RANSA/README.md

 the Ammonia Response of a Zirconia-based Mixed-Potential Sensor in the Presence of Hydrocarbon Interference.](http://www.sciencedirect.com/science/article/pii/S0925400513013178)
 Sens.
 Actuators B: Chem.
 192: 283-93.

+RANSA is licensed under GNU General Public License (see [LICENSE](https://github.com/jtsitron/RANSA/blob/master/LICENSE) for details).
+If you use RANSA in your research, please cite the appropriate paper listed above.

 ## [Compilation][8]

 Requirements: